Australia, New Zealand welcome Blatter resignation

 | WELLINGTON

-The 79-year-old Swiss national, who beat Prince Ali bin Al Hussein of Jordan in last week's vote, resigned on Tuesday in the wake of a corruption investigation.
-Blatter, who has led soccer's world governing body since 1998, is being investigated by U.S. prosecutors and the Federal Bureau of Investigation, a person who spoke on condition of anonymity told Reuters.
+The 79-year-old Swiss, who beat challenger Prince Ali bin Al Hussein of Jordan in last week's vote, resigned on Tuesday in the wake of a corruption investigation that reportedly may include the embattled chief himself.

-The Asian Football Confederation (AFC), which like Oceania has been a staunch ally of Blatter, said on Wednesday it was monitoring the situation and would discuss internally the "best way forward for both FIFA and world football".
+The Asian Football Confederation, which like Oceania had been staunch allies of Blatter, issued a statement on Wednesday saying they were monitoring the situation and would discuss internally the "best way forward for both FIFA and world football".

-The Japan Football Association (JFA) said it was surprised by Blatter's decision to stand down so soon - just four days after his re-election for a fifth term.

-Kozo Tashima, Japan's new FIFA Executive Committee member, told reporters on Monday that stories about corruption had dogged FIFA for a long time and "all of the pus must be squeezed out" for it to regain trust.
-On Wednesday, the JFA said it would play its role in helping FIFA reform.

 "We now want a strong collaborative leader who can bring the football world together and can bring out the change that the game has been crying out for."

-Blatter's resignation came after the latest controversy involving soccer's world governing body, which saw seven high-ranking officials arrested in Switzerland at last week's FIFA Congress on behalf of United States authorities.
+Blatter's resignation came after the latest controversy involving the world governing body, which saw seven high-ranking officials in Switzerland at last week's FIFA Congress arrested on behalf of United States authorities.

-A total of 14 FIFA officials and corporate executives have been charged by the U.S. Department of Justice with running a criminal enterprise involving more than $150 million (98 million pounds) in bribes.
+A total of 14 FIFA officials and corporate executives have been charged by the U.S. Department of Justice with running a criminal enterprise involving more than $150 million in bribes.

 CHANGE AT ALL LEVELS

-NZF had publicly switched allegiance to Prince Ali after the arrests, while FFA had been increasingly critical of Blatter's leadership after losing out to Qatar in a vote to host the 2022 World Cup.
+NZF had publicly switched their allegiance to Prince Ali after the arrests, while FFA had been increasingly critical of Blatter's leadership after losing out to Qatar in the vote to host the 2022 World Cup.

+"Australia will remain an active voice within the forums of FIFA and AFC in promoting governance reform and a new era of transparency."

-New Zealand's Martin added that it was too early to say if NZF would again back 39-year-old Prince Ali, with other powerful figures such as UEFA President Michel Platini expected to put themselves forward.
+New Zealand's Martin added that it was too early to say if they would back the 39-year-old Prince Ali again, with other powerful figures such as UEFA President Michel Platini expected to put himself forward.

+"What we need to look at is who throws their hat in the ring going forward," Martin added when asked if they would endorse Prince Ali.

 "I expect (Platini) to stand.
 I think he has been a key power broker behind the scenes.
 He has been on record that he wouldn't stand against Blatter, well now the route is clear for him to stand."